zarafarrukh/ChatLounge/README.md

 - Word is revelaed after limited tries.

 ## Connect 4 🔴🟡
+- Personalized gaming experience for players selecting emoji avatars to represent them during gameplay.
-- Players take turns dropping colored discs into a vertical grid.
+- Players take turns dropping emoji discs into a grid.
 - The goal is to connect four of one's own discs vertically, horizontally, or diagonally before the opponent does.

-ADD DEMO VIDEO AND MORE SCREENSHOTS HERE:
 <p align="center">
    <img src="chatLounge.png" alt="ChatLounge" width="700">
 </p>